-§27A-3-2-107.
-Establishment and maintenance - Reports - List of permit approvals.
+§ 3-2-107.
+Geographic data base system-Reports-List of permit

 A. The Conservation Commission may establish and maintain an environmental and natural resources geographic data base system.
 Such system shall include but not be limited to pollution complaints filed with the state environmental agencies and state agencies with limited environmental responsibilities, resolutions of complaints and such other data as funds become available and as may be desirable and necessary to provide public access to specific site information.